The Thrive For Good Growing Food Course

 If you live in a particularly hot climate, your plants may actually appreciate a little afternoon shade.

-If you live in a cold climate, you may choose a gentle, south-facing slope where the snow is always first to melt in the spring, knowing the soil may not be quite as good there but that with work, you will improve it.
+If you live in a cold climate, you may choose a gentle, south-facing slope where the snow is always the first to melt in the spring, knowing the soil may not be as good there, but with work, you can improve it.

 Bed length is entirely flexible.